 Eligibility for a Committee Letter

-To be eligible for a Committee Letter, you must meet all the following requirements:
+To be eligible for a Committee Letter, all applicants must:

-- Be scheduled to or have completed your undergraduate education at Johns Hopkins University.
+- Complete (or be scheduled to complete) an undergraduate degree at Johns Hopkins University.

-- Meet a residency requirement of enrollment as a full-time undergraduate student at Johns Hopkins University for a minimum of four semesters.
+- Be in residence as a full-time enrolled undergraduate student at Johns Hopkins University for a minimum of four semesters.

-- Have completed a minimum of four premedical and/or advanced science courses (i.e., Cell Biology, Virology, Biochemistry) from Johns Hopkins University.
-This does not include AP coursework.
+- Complete a minimum of four pre-medical and/or advanced science courses from Johns Hopkins University (this does not include AP credit).

-- Comply with the HPCA submission deadlines as established by the Pre-Professional Office.
+- Comply with the HPA submission deadlines as established by the Pre-Professional Office.